QuickTime/RealPlayer (RTSP) Streaming Links

 - Manually opening RTSP links (copy/paste)

-- Changing the default RTSP media player for all browsers on Mac OS X
+- Changing the default RTSP media player for

 This document may be updated as new information becomes available.
 If, after reading this document, you still have questions about QuickTime/RealPlayer streaming videos, please contact the IMC.